kshedden/workshops/mediation_python/README.md

 X1 becomes smaller in magnitude when including ("controlling for") X2.
 Mediation analysis may explain why this "effect attenuation" is occurring.
-It may also happen that the coefficient for X1 becomes larger when controlling for X2.
+It may also happen that the coefficient for X1 becomes larger when controlling for X2 ("reverse attenuation").
 Mediation analysis can shed light on this as well.

 Rigorous mediation analysis is a branch of causal inference, and